carlosschults/nshield/README.md

 # NShield

-A very small guard-cause library written in C#.
-Work in progress.
+A very small guard-cause library written in C# for the #100DaysOfCode challenge.
+This is a work in progress.